The Geography of Road Danger

 And there’s another way to think about the statistics on a per 100,000 level; one might read the low per population rate in a country like Denmark not simply as the result of it being a small country, and hence fewer miles to traverse, but that people there simply don’t have to drive as much.
 Exposure, after all, is one ‘five Es” of traffic safety, along with education, enforcement, engineering, emergency response.

 This entry was posted on Friday, November 6th, 2009 at 3:01 pm and is filed under Roads, Traffic safety.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.